 - Enhance group work and communication skills

-Man Up has been evaluated in 3 London prisons by Nottingham Trent University.
+Man Up has been evaluated in three London prisons by Nottingham Trent University.
 The evaluation focuses on the programme’s impact on participants’ perceptions of lived experience of masculinities, ability to think critically, attitudes towards social norms around masculinity, motivation to proactively engage in future planning and wellbeing.
-To read the report please click here.

 What do our students say about Man Up?

 “On the whole I think the Man Up course has the potential to be an amazing tool for rehabilitation in the long term and better behaviour and better stress management in the short term.”